 Born and raised in Northeast Philadelphia, Dr. Ireland graduated from the University of Pennsylvania’s School of Veterinary Medicine in 1990.
 After graduating, Dr. Ireland found a job at Newtown Veterinary Hospital, and then purchased the practice from previous owner Fred Guenther, VMD in 1992.
 He is passionate about all aspects of veterinary care but finds soft tissue, orthopedic surgery and dentistry to be the most enjoyable.
 Dr. Ireland has served on the board of the Pennsylvania Veterinary Medical Association, the largest organized group of veterinarians in PA: as VP in 2003, President-elect in 2004, and President in 2005.

-Outside of the office, Dr. Ireland spends as much time as possible with his wife, Lynda, his son, Timmy II, and his two daughters, Abby and Angelina.
-Like any family of animal lovers, the Irelands have opened their home to a variety of pets, including Sandy the Golden Retriever, Phoebe the parrot, three cats named Puppy, Silver and Inky, three bearded dragons, a flock of chickens, and even two cows named Milkshake and Buttercup.
+Outside of the office, Dr. Ireland spends as much time as possible with his wife, Lynda, his son, Tim II, and his two daughters, Abby and Angelina.
+Like any family of animal lovers, the Irelands have opened their home to a variety of pets, including Annie the Great Pyrenees, Maverick and MacGyver the Golden Retriever service-dogs-in-training, Einstein the Maltese, Phoebe the parrot, three bearded dragons, a flock of chickens, and even two cows named Milkshake and Buttercup.

 Lizzy Bairstow, VMD

 Dr. Bairstow grew up in the San Francisco Bay Area.
 She discovered her passion for veterinary medicine through her work at an aquarium during college where she cared for all creatures great and small!
 After graduating from Loyola Marymount University in Los Angeles, she moved to Philadelphia to pursue her dream of becoming a Veterinarian.
 She attended the University of Pennsylvania School of Veterinary Medicine and Philadelphia has become her second home.

 Dr. Bairstow joined us in 2018 after post doctorate training in emergency medicine.
 She loves the opportunity that Newtown Vet gives her to develop long-lasting relationships with her patients and clients as well as focus on preventative care.
 Her special interests in veterinary medicine include ophthalmology and internal medicine.
 Outside of work, she enjoys hiking, traveling and a good cappuccino.
 She lives in Philadelphia with her husband, Mike, and golden retriever, Cricket.